MRichardson2000/eol_laptop_reminders/README.md

 🚀 Usage
 Set up a batch file with the below, put your user path in and then specify on your c drive where you cloned the repo.
 This is just where most of my stuff went:
 C:\Users\YOURUSERPATHHERE\AppData\Local\Programs\Python\Python313\python.exe C:\Utilities\Python\eol_laptop_refresh_reminders\main.py
+Then set up a schedule task to run once a week on your chosen day and time that targets this batch file and runs it.

 This will: